Gigwa v2 – Documentation

 if applicable, number of known alleles (when several are represented);

-if applicable, functional annotations (if the data was provided as a SnpEff or VEP-annotated VCF file).
+if applicable, functional annotations (if the data was provided as a SnpEff or VEP-annotated VCF file), with gene selection eased by a lookup functionality and support for pasting an externally managed list.

 As a general rule, a filter widget where no selection has been made will behave as if all its items were selected (no filtering applied on that field).